vscode-icons/vscode-icons/README.md

 Let's say you want to map all your .js files to the html icon.
 Then you will have to create the file association in your settings file and then enable the extension flag.

-Only simple glob patterns will work ending with the extension. e.g: *.js, *.blade.php...
-Complex patterns aren't supported at the moment.
+All kind of **regular expressions** are allowed.

-Note that the associations must be mapped to another extension which is recognized by this extension.
+Note that the associations must be mapped to a supported extension.
 You can take a look at the list [here](https://github.com/robertohuertasm/vscode-icons/blob/master/src/build/supportedExtensions.js).
 All items containted in *"extensions"* array are supported.

 For instance, if you wanted to map *asp* extension to *c++* icon you should do something like this: